-Please contact us for barrier shipping quotes
+Please contact us for barrier quotes and tips on installation.

 For situations where planting in the ground is not possible.

-two gauges of barrier thickness:
+We sell two gauges of barrier thickness:

 A picture guide for barrier installation